American Retirement Advisors vs. Trajan Wealth

 What are Trajan Wealth's fees compared to American Retirement Advisors?

-Trajan Wealth charges 0.50% to 2.00% of assets under management annually.
-Their private equity fund carries up to a 25% performance fee.
+Trajan Wealth’s standard advisory fee is 0.50% to 1.50% of assets under management annually per their March 2026 Form ADV Part 2A, and smaller accounts may pay up to 2.00%.
 American Retirement Advisors uses a commission-based model for insurance and annuities (no direct cost to client) and fee-based pricing for investment management.
 Total cost depends on which services you use.

 Can I use both American Retirement Advisors and Trajan Wealth?